mistenkt/resize-raccoon/README.md

 ## Usage

+If you prefer a visual guide, Dan Suzuki has a [Youtube video](https://www.youtube.com/watch?v=ei5UAPHBp7o) showing of the app.

 After installing Resize Raccoon, you can create custom profiles for your applications:

 1. Open the Resize Raccoon interface.